 When optimizing your site for search, you need to keep in mind that just using the main keyword is no longer enough.
 You need to include related words and phrases to better define your content’s purpose.
-This allows the search engines to match your site with visitors who actually need what you have to offer.
+This allows the search engines to match your site with visitors who need what you have to offer.

 Rather than use the same keyword, such as “New York restaurants” over and over in your content, you will want to use keywords that relate to this.
 These could include phrases like: